+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 The management teams have access to ESG data and can monitor their sustainability constraints via their Bloomberg portal every day.
 The impact of portfolio movements on sustainability requirements are continuously assessed by the investment managers as part of the portfolio allocation process.